ERP-Ukraine/efarmer/efarm_external_website_leads/README.rst

 * It's necessary to map technical form fields ('name' attribute in the input e.g.) to the Odoo ones.
 * (Optionally) tags can be added: if the website field has the value, then the tag will be set.
-* (Optionally) you can set particular tags for every opportunity from the form.
+* (Optionally) you can set particular tags for every lead from the form.
-* (Optionally) you can pin a team for the form opportunities.
+* (Optionally) you can pin a team for the form leads.
-* (Optionally) you can select an opportunity stage for the form.
+* (Optionally) you can select a lead stage for the form.

 How to configure a form?
 ========================